 Richard is an electronics systems engineer specialising in wireless communications and digital signal processing.

 Beginning his career with Racal Communications, Richard was a key member of the team that developed one of the earliest man-pack transceivers based upon digital signal processing technology.
-Following a move to Bristol in 1994 Richard joined Hewlett-Packard Labs where he contributed towards one of the research programmes that lead eventually to the standardisation of UMTS/3G.
+Following a move to Bristol in 1994, Richard joined Hewlett-Packard Labs where he contributed towards one of the research programmes that led to the standardisation of UMTS/3G.
 He also conducted some of the earliest research into the application of OFDM to in-building networks based upon the 802.11 standard.
 By this time his broad technical experience, ranging from advanced research through to design for production, led to his employment by start-up design consultancy, Toracomm in 1998.
 With an enthusiasm for business practice and customer satisfaction Richard contributed significantly to the growth of Toracomm, culminating in its acquisition by Powerwave Technologies in 2001 having expanded from 7 to 25 staff.

 In 2005 Richard was co-founder of design services provider Systems4Silicon for which he currently fulfils the position of CTO.
 Within this role the tasks of business management are combined with the project management and technical contributions for client contract fulfilment.